pukkandan/youtube-dl/README.md

     -f, --format FORMAT              Video format code, see the "FORMAT SELECTION" for all the info
                                      Note that the OS caches the URL based on the file path.
-    --format-sort SORTORDER          Sort the formats by the fields given.
+    -S, --format-sort SORTORDER      Sort the formats by the fields given.
                                      Default order: avoid_bad, has_video, extractor, language,
                                      height, width, proto, fps, codec, filesize, filesize_approx, tbr, vbr, has_audio, abr, audio_codec, quality, source, format_id.